-As stated in 49 CFR Part 24, Section 24.203 (b) Notice of relocation eligibility, "Eligibility for relocation assistance shall begin on the date of a notice of intent to acquire (described in section 24.203(d)), the initiation of negotiations (defined in section 24.2(a)(15)), or actual acquisition, whichever occurs first."
-The TJPA has issued multiple notices of intent to acquire real estate to property owners.
+As stated in 49 CFR Part 24, Section 24.203(b) Notice of relocation eligibility, "Eligibility for relocation assistance shall begin on the date of a notice of intent to acquire (described in Section 24.203(d)), the initiation of negotiations (defined in Section 24.2(a)(15)), or actual acquisition, whichever occurs first."
+The TJPA issued notices of intent to acquire real estate to multiple property owners, and at the end of fiscal year 2011 had acquired all properties for which notices of intent to acquire had been issued.
 Thus, the TJPA has a financial liability for relocation assistance costs related to these properties.